iterative/dvc.org/static/docs/commands-reference/pull.md

 cache has differences from the named remote cache.

 The value for `REMOTE` is a cache name defined using the `dvc remote` command.
+If no REMOTE is given, an error message is printed.
 If the `--remote REMOTE` option is not specified, then the default remote, configured with the `core.config` config option, is used.
 See `dvc remote`, `dvc config` and [remote storages](/doc/get-started/configure) for more information on how to configure remote storage.

-With no arguments, just `dvc pull` or `dvc pull --remote _remoteName_`, it downloads only the changed files corresponding to the currently checked-out DVC files in the project directory.
+With no arguments, just `dvc pull` or `dvc pull --remote REMOTE`, it downloads only the changed files corresponding to the currently checked-out DVC files in the project directory.
 It will not download files associated with earlier versions or branches of the project directory, nor will it download files which have not changed.

-If the `--all-branches` or `--all-tags` options are specified, `dvc pull` will examine files associated with all branches or tags of the DVC files in the project directory.

 If one or more _target_'s are specified, DVC only considers the files associated with those stages.
 Using the `--with-deps` option DVC tracks dependences